fedhere/PUI2018_fb55/HW4_fb55/README.md

 You can work on [ADRF](http://cusp.adrf.cloud/), on your docker.
-Choose a citibikes [dataset within the CUSP data facility (DF)](https://datahub.cusp.nyu.edu/dataset) ( the path should be gws/open/Student/citibike ) or download citibike data from their website.
+Choose a citibikes dataset (one or two months, earlier datasets are convenient cause they are smaller.
+More than one month may help address seasonal effects).

 1. Fire off a Jupyter notebook with Jupyter Hub or Jupyter Lab and switch to the Kernel PUI2017_Python2 or PUI2017_Python3 from the Jupyter dropdown menu under Kernels -> Change Kernel.